morrownr/USB-WiFi/home/Recommended_Adapters_for_Kali_Linux.md

 is a short rundown of some of the monitor mode features in the mentioned series of drivers:

-mt76 - support monitor mode, packet injection, active monitor mode (2025-12-14 - monitor mode is current brokden in the mt7921u driver as of kernel 6.18 and possibly some earlier kernels), VIF and other capabilities that I am aware of that monitor mode users would need.
+mt76 - supports monitor mode, packet injection, VIF and active monitor mode (2025-12-14 - monitor mode is current brokden in the mt7921u driver as of kernel 6.18 and possibly some earlier kernels).

 rtw88 - support monitor mode and packet injection.
-Do not support active monitor mode or VIF.
+Does not support active monitor mode or VIF.

 rtw88 - support monitor mode, packet injection and VIF.
-Do not support active monitor mode.
+Does not support active monitor mode.

-Note: Specific Realtek WiFi 5 based adapters are being added to this list.
+Note: Specific Realtek WiFi 5 based adapters have been added to this list.
 The addition of these Realtek adapters is based on the use of the new, MODERN, mac80211, drivers that are in the Linux kernel as the rtw88 driver series as of the following schedule: Realtek rtl8812au,